minetest-mods/technic/README.md

 # Overview

-This is a fork of https://github.com/minetest-mods/technic with various enhancements.
+This is a maintained fork of https://github.com/minetest-mods/technic with various enhancements.
 Suitable for multiplayer environments.

 * chainsaw re-implementation (@OgelGames)
 * Switching station lag/polyfuse and globalstep execution (@BuckarooBanzay)
+* No forceload hacks
+* Additional HV machines (furnace, grinder, thx to @h-v-smacker)
 * various others...

 # Recommended mods